 Trial Court Erred in Ruling that Theory of Damages for Claim Under Condominium Act Was Impermissibly SpeculativeOct 17th, 2012 | By Douglas C. Melcher | Category: Case Notes

 On October 4, 2012, the District of Columbia Court of Appeals decided Campbell v.
-Fort Lincoln New Town Corp., No. 11-CV-179 (D.C.
+Fort Lincoln New Town Corp., No. 11-CV-179, slip op.
+(D.C.
 Oct.
 4, 2012) in which it considered whether the trial court in that case improperly precluded the plaintiff-appellants from presenting evidence on their theory of damages for a claim arising under the District of Columbia Condominium Act, D.C.
 Code § 42-1901.01 et seq.
 (2010 Repl.) (“Condominium Act”), and, as a preliminary matter, whether it had jurisdiction to consider the merits of this evidentiary issue.
 Campbell, No. 11-CV-179, slip op. at 10-20.

 This case arose from an agreement entered into by the defendant-appellees and an agency of the District of Columbia.
 Id. at 2-4.
 The agreement allegedly required the defendant-appellees, as a condition of being permitted to develop a residential community in Washington, D.C., to create and fund a non-profit community organization responsible for providing services to the residential community.
 Id.
 The developer proceeded with developing the residential community but allegedly never performed its obligation under the agreement to create and fund the community organization.
 Id.